emog/task-manager/README.md

 ##Other
 php artisan serve
 If you want to use docker you could use laravel sail

+If you want to run tests you could use php artisan test

 #Default User
 email: test@test.com